-The Department of Finance offers an undergraduate major, the Bachelor of Science in Business, as well a minor for students within four main areas of study.
-Courses are focused on preparing undergraduates with a solid foundation in the financial field.
+The Department of Finance offers the Bachelor of Science in Business (BSB) degree as well as a minor for students within four main areas of study.
+Courses are focused on preparing undergraduates with a solid foundation in the finance field.

 Actuarial Science (BSB)

 Students who are interested in applied mathematics and statistics in a business context should consider the major in Actuarial Science.
 Employers are seeking Actuarial Science students who have completed at least two certification exams as evidence of preparation for top internship opportunities.
 The Actuarial Science program at DePaul University will prepare you to achieve at that level.

 Students who may be interested in majoring in Actuarial Science should prepare for the major by taking MAT 150 Calculus I, 151 Calculus II and 152 Calculus III in the freshman year.